MicrosoftDocs/win32/desktop-src/WinAuto/ui-automation-verify.md

 ---
-title: UI Automation Verify
+title: UI Automation Verify (UIA Verify)
-description: UI Automation Verify (or UIA Verify) is a testing framework for manual and automated testing of a control's or application's implementation of Microsoft UI Automation. ms.assetid: C66AF411-2746-4695-A893-1552B3ED1066
+description: UI Automation Verify (UIA Verify) is a testing framework for manual and automated testing of a control's or application's implementation of Microsoft UI Automation. ms.assetid: C66AF411-2746-4695-A893-1552B3ED1066
 keywords:
 - UI Automation Verify